Understanding management and business in an international context is a requirement in today’s global economy.

 Spend a few weeks abroad in a short term program

-Fill that break with a course abroad at one of Schulich’s exchange partners.
+Fill that break with a short exchange at one of Schulich’s exchange partner schools.
 From fashion industry management to innovation boot camps, there is something for the most diverse of interests.

 - Graduate Short Term Program